Light2Dark/quality-of-life/README.md

 GITHUB_BLOCK=<GITHUB_BLOCK>
 #
 ```
-Refer to the profile section of Prefect for the API Key and account id.
+-  Refer to the profile section of Prefect for the API Key and Account ID.
-Refer to the GCP Console for the project id.
-You can choose a region for the storage of buckets and dataset [Regions and Zones in GCP)[https://cloud.google.com/compute/docs/regions-zones]
+- Refer to the GCP Console for the project id.
+You can choose a region for the storage of buckets and dataset ([Regions and Zones in GCP][https://cloud.google.com/compute/docs/regions-zones])
-For the weather API key, contact me if you require one.
+- For the weather API key, contact me if you require one.

 Next, fill in the `terraform.tfvars.example` file in the infra folder and rename it to `terraform.tfvars`.
 ```